 Dangerous and harmful items

-- Sharp items such as knives or scissors
+- Sharp items such as knives, ceremonial swords and scissors that are properly packed

 - Sporting bats